gnachman/iterm2-website/source/_includes/documentation-triggers.md

         <li>Highlight Text: The text matching the regex in the trigger will change color.
 The parameter sets the color.</li>
         <li>Open Password Manager: Opens the password manager.
 You can specify which account to select by default.</li>
         <li>Post Notification: Posts a notification with Growl (if available) or Notification Center.</li>
+        <li>Prompt Detected: Informs iTerm2 that the shell prompt begins at the start of the match.
+Used to emulate Shell Integration features.
+If the prompt is one line long then use Instant.</li>
         <li>Report Directory: Tells iTerm2 what your current directory is.
 You can use this to enable <a href="shell_integration.html">Shell Integration</a> features without installing the scripts.
 The parameter is your current directory.</li>
         <li>Report User & Host: Tells iTerm2 what your user or host name is.
 You can use this to enable <a href="shell_integration.html">Shell Integration</a> features without installing the scripts.
 To specify just a user name, say `user@`.
 For just a host, say `@host`.
 For both, say `user@host`.</li>
         <li>Ring Bell: Plays the standard system bell sound once.</li>